New technology for construction monitoring

 It tells us that intelligent infrastructure is now data-centric and dynamic.

-Telecoms are investing in networks to support autonomous transportation and manage billions of devices connected to the Internet of Things, all of them generating data that can be converted into insight.
+Telecoms are investing in networks to support autonomous vehicles and manage billions of devices connected to the Internet of Things, all of them generating data that can be converted into insight using geospatial data analytics.
 Indeed, the 5G rollout requires significant cell densification of the network.
 And airports are transforming through location intelligence.
-For example, the Dublin Airport App shows visitors' current location and maps their route.
-The system even captures instances of birds striking aircraft and dictates the installation of hawk kites, or decoys, designed to scare birds away.

 Intelligent infrastructure is interdependent and location based.